ADITYAMOGGA/TOURNEY/replit.md

-# Tournament Management Platform
+# GARENA x TOURNEY - Tournament Management Platform

 ## Overview

-This is a Free Fire tournament management platform that allows organizers to create and manage tournaments while enabling players to discover and join competitive events.
+This is the official GARENA x TOURNEY Free Fire tournament management platform that allows organizers to create and manage tournaments while enabling players to discover and join competitive events.
 The application provides a comprehensive solution for tournament organization, player registration, and competition tracking.

 ## User Preferences